learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## Building a Max Margin Classifier
 Recall from the previous lesson that creating a support vector machine actually boils down to solving a convex optimization problem.
-You can use the the Python library "CVXPY" to do so, more information can be found [here](http://www.cvxpy.org/).
+You can use the the Python library "cvxpy" to do so, more information can be found [here](http://www.cvxpy.org/).

+You may have not used cvxpy before, so make sure it is installed using your terminal and the command `pip install cvxpy`.

 The four important commands to be used here are: